Show All Answers

 To reduce odors in your kitchen, residents in some communities freeze food scraps like meat, poultry and fish in a reusable container until it’s time to take scraps to your cart.

 Like garbage, your food scraps and yard debris will be collected weekly, thus minimizing pest issues.

 Residents who compost in their backyard are encouraged to continue doing so.
 However, with the new food and yard debris collection service, many items that should not be composted in the backyard — such as meat, bones, dairy and grains — can now go in the composting roll cart.

-Beaverton residents set-out almost 9,500 tons of yard debris in 2016.
+Beaverton residents set-out about 9,000 tons of yard debris in 2016.
 We estimate that about 2,500 tons of food scraps are currently put into the garbage each year, (which is about 225 pounds per yard debris roll-cart annually).

 Note: Typical building codes used in the State since 1960 have had a requirement that the foundation sole plate be anchored to the foundation by ½ - inch diameter bolts space six-feet apart along the foundation wall.
 Depending on the type of floor construction, you may not be able to see if these bolts exist (especially in a ‘post and beam’ type floor system where the sub-floor boards or plywood are nailed directly to the sole plate, covering the top of the bolt and nut).
 See Structural Mitigation for information on anchorage foundations and other earthquake retrofit information.

 For ledger board attachment, see page12 (figures 5, 6 and 7).
 For lateral load connection of deck joists to floor joists, see page13 (figure 6a).
 Attachment of the ledger board is the most important (even to ensure the ledger won’t dislodge during normal use from people standing, sitting and walking on the deck).
 It is very important to make sure to add lag screws or bolts to the connection if it has only been attached with nails.

 For cross bracing of posts, see page 17.